Counselling: an introduction

 What is the course about?

 The course will introduce you to counselling and experiential learning.
-You'll discover what attitudes and personal qualities counsellors need to develop, and explore some of the main ideas and practices of the person-centred approach (PCA).
+You'll discover what attitudes and personal qualities counsellors need to develop, and explore some of the main ideas and practices of counselling theory.
 You'll learn about and practise listening and responding skills and be encouraged to learn more about yourself.
 You'll also have the chance to look at further training opportunities in counselling.
 Please note that students who do not attend at least one of the first two sessions will forfeit their place and lose their fee.
-This course is exempt from our standard refund policy.

 What will we cover?